Gaius-Augustus/BRAKER/README.md

 -   *GeneMark fails!*

     (a) GeneMark requires a valid hidden key file in your home directory (`~/.gm_key`).
-The fiel expires after 200 days.
+The file expires after 200 days.
 Please check whether you have a valid key file before reporting an issue about this.
 Also, BRAKER may issue a WARNING that GeneMark is likely going to file due to limited extrinsic evidence.
 If you see that warning, please don't open an issue but try a different approach towards annotating your genome.
 For example, you can add more evidence data, you can try the protein mapping pipeline approach, you can try running `--esmode` without extrinsic evidence, ...

     (b) GeneMark by default only uses contigs longer than 50k for training.
 If you have a highly fragmented assembly, this might lead to "no data" for training.
 You can override the default minimal length by setting the BRAKER argument `--min_contig=10000`.